Erin Moran Cancer: ‘Happy Days’ Star’s Cause Of Death Was Secret Battle With Late-Stage Cancer

 Erin Moran was suffering late-stage cancer that likely led to the Happy Days star’s cause of death, police announced on Monday.

 The troubled actress was found dead in her Indiana home on Saturday, leading to somewhat of a mystery about how she had died.
-There were initial reports that Moran had died of a drug overdose, but police revealed this week that Erin Moran actually had Stage 4 cancer.
+There were initial reports that Moran had died of a drug overdose, but police revealed this week that Erin Moran actually had Stage 4 cancer nad most likely died of complications of the disease.

 As WLKY reported, there were no signs that drugs played a role in her death.